 I liked The Wind-Up Bird Chronicle, and I should definitely read more of his stuff someday.

 I loved Moving Pictures, and I need to read more of his work.
-I've also seen a couple of miniseries based on his books, The Colour of Magic and Hogfather.
+I've also seen a few miniseries based on his books: The Colour of Magic; and Hogfather; and Good Omens.

 I quite liked the His Dark Materials trilogy.
 I should read more of his work, maybe.
 Oh, I've seen a TV adaptation of his book The Ruby in the Smoke.